SarahJD/split-landing-page/README.md

 # Split Landing Page

 This is a split landing page.
-When you hover over one part of the site, it takes more 75% of the space, if you hover over the other part, the ratio turns around.
+When you hover over one part of the site, it takes 75% of the space, if you hover over the other part the ratio turns around.

 It is quite CSS heavy with a little bit of JavaScript for the hover effects.